 Land use development and regulations are a fundamental part of our three-pronged flood resilience plan to manage the risk and help avoid the damages caused by flooding.

 The City is working closely with the Government of Alberta on the updated flood hazard map for Calgary, which is anticipated to be released later in 2021.
 As the existing hazard map was created in 1983, the new map will reflect an updated understanding of how a 1:100 flood would impact Bowness and will include new flood zone classifications for Calgary.

 We are reviewing our existing floodplain policies and regulations to explore different options for how to regulate these new zones in our city once new flood hazard maps are released, balancing the safety and resilience of river communities while ensuring they remain great places to live.
 As part of the process, we’ll be gathering feedback on these different policy options through city-wide public engagement.
 We will share more details with the community when they are available.

 - Phase 2 of the Feasibility Study for the Bow River Reservoir Options

 Upstream flood mitigation remains a critical component of The City’s flood resilience plan for the Bow River.
 We remain in regular contact with the Government of Alberta and will continue to advocate for and support their studies to advance this work.

 The Province is examining three reservoir storage options to address both flood and drought risk on the Bow River.
 Results from this feasibility study are anticipated in 2023.
 While information released is at the discretion of the Government of Alberta, we anticipate the following information will be part of the study results:

-- Field study and stakeholder engagement results for each of the three potential locations being studied.
+- Field study and public engagement results for each of the three potential locations being studied.